braaannigan/polars/docs/source/user-guide/transformations/joins.md

 | `semi`   | Returns all rows from the left frame in which the join key is also present in the right frame.                                                                                                             |
 | `anti`   | Returns all rows from the left frame in which the join key is _not_ present in the right frame.                                                                                                            |

-A separate `coalesce` parameter determines whether to merge key columns with the same name from the left and right frames.
+A separate `coalesce` parameter determines whether to merge join columns with the same name from the left and right frames.

 ### Inner join